 Does it cost anything to make a trade?Apart from ETH as gas, there is a fee for all Synth exchanges.
-It is currently 0.15%, but may be adjusted in the future according to demand.
+It is currently 0.30%.
 These exchange fees are distributed to SNX holders, who are providing collateral as backing for all Synths.

 Do I need to hold SNX to use Synthetix.Exchange?No, you only require ETH and Synths.

 What happens if the price changes just as I make a transaction?The prices you see at Synthetix.Exchange are the prices at that time. when you make a transaction the new price feed is provided by our Oracle and the amount you get might be slightly different.